UPDATED READ: 10+ Places Where Kids Eat Free in Singapore 2018

 The American smokehouse and grill joint’s new Sunday brunch offering includes a free kids’ meal with any adult main course ordered, for children 10 years old and younger at its Sunset outlet.

-The adults can go for some yummy frittatas, Belgian waffles, and Smokey’s hangover specials on Bloody Marys, sparking wine and mimosas – on happy hour prices, too!
+The adults can go for some yummy frittatas, Belgian waffles, and Smokey’s hangover specials on Bloody Marys, sparkling wine and mimosas – on happy hour prices, too!
 Everyone’s happy.

 Smokey’s uses hickory and mesquite wood to smoke their meats, so make a note to try their smoked baby back ribs, $25 for half a slab.
 And don’t forget to chomp down some buffalo wings, from $10.